News archive

 News

-On Friday, 14 November, this autumn’s doctoral degree conferment ceremony will take place in the Blue Hall at Stockholm City Hall, where newly conferred doctors and jubilee doctors will be celebrated.
+On Friday, 14 November, this autumn’s doctoral degree conferment ceremony took place in the Blue Hall at Stockholm City Hall, where newly conferred doctors and jubilee doctors was celebrated.
 Medical students Nora Khatibi and Gottfrid Rehnman are two of the evening’s marshals.
 Here, they share insights into their roles – and how they prepare for the event.

 News